gifton/Agentic-Workflow/agentic-natural/examples-gallery.md

 ### Microservices Migration
 ```
-agentic workflow for microservice with checkpoints and rollback
+agentic natural for microservice with checkpoints and rollback
 using event-driven architecture optimized for reliability by distributed team
 ```